-Now that we’ve got the basics out of the way, let’s look at some braces!
+Now let’s look at some braces!

 The Shockwave Blade is a very basic and functional pistol brace for your AR-15 platform.
 It accommodates buffer tubes up to 1.25” in diameter and is designed to help increase aim and support when firing your AR-15 pistol.

-Despite its cheap price, the Shockwave Blade is incredibly effective at making your AR pistol easier to handle.
+It’s the most affordable AND the Shockwave Blade is incredibly effective at making your AR pistol easier to handle.